Hidden long-range correlations in the ion distribution at the graphite / [bmim][NTf$_2$] electrified interface: Introduction

-The first target of this investigation is to define a population of {\it instantaneous} dipoles made by the IL ions in the least arbitrary way.
-Achieving this goal will allow us to quantify correlations among dipoles as a function of the electron density on the electrode, of temperature and of concentration of water contamination, due to the hygroscopic character of [bmim][NTf$_2$].
+The main contribution of the present study is the development and calibration of a novel approach to analyse the MD trajectories, which, for each configuration, defines a population of {\it instantaneous} dipoles made from IL ions in the least arbitrary way.
+Achieving this goal will allow us to quantify correlations among dipoles as a function of the electron density on the electrode, of temperature and of concentration of water contamination, whose presence is due to the hygroscopic character of [bmim][NTf$_2$].
 The MD of the interface, that represents the required background of this investigation, provides a wealth of additional information on the electrostatic properties of the interface, including an estimation of the differential capacitance of the interface, and its dependence on temperature, pressure, surface charge density on the electrode, and concentration of contaminant water.
 Since the discussion of all these aspects could obscure the major novelty of the present study, we defer the full presentation of our investigation to a later and more comprehensive paper, devoting the present document to a concise report of the main result, represented by the presence of dipole correlations far from the interface, where the average charge density and electric field vanish.